Skip to main content

 Once restored, the server will continue to be intermittent and will be stopped by Selectel at any time within 24 hours of restoration.

-2. From the ( ) menu of the server, select Resume.
+2. From the server's menu, select Resume.